mikeizbicki/lab-sqlite-joins/README.md

 <img src=sqlite-meme.jpg width=300px />

 This lab will review:
-1. strengths of SQLite (easy to distribute databases)
+1. strengths of SQLite (easy to distribute databases),
-1. weaknesses of SQLite (weak typing, sometimes slow, missing SQL syntax)
+1. weaknesses of SQLite (weak typing, sometimes slow, missing SQL syntax), and
-1. LEFT JOIN and the NOT IN operations
+1. LEFT JOIN and the NOT IN operations.

 ## Background